AWBuchanan7/OpenRCT2/distribution/readme.txt

   - C:\Program Files (x86)\Infogrames Interactive\RollerCoaster Tycoon 2,
   - C:\Program Files\Atari\RollerCoaster Tycoon 2,
   - C:\Program Files (x86)\Atari\RollerCoaster Tycoon 2,
-  - C:\GOG Games\RollerCoaster Tycoon 2 Triple Thrill Pack,
+  - C:\GOG Games\RollerCoaster Tycoon 2 Triple Thrill Pack
-  - C:\Program Files\GalaxyClient\Games\RollerCoaster Tycoon 2 Triple Thrill Pack,
-  - C:\Program Files (x86)\GalaxyClient\Games\RollerCoaster Tycoon 2 Triple Thrill Pack,
-  - C:\Program Files\Steam\steamapps\common\Rollercoaster Tycoon 2,
-  - C:\Program Files (x86)\Steam\steamapps\common\Rollercoaster Tycoon 2,
   - The location of the openrct2.exe (where OpenRCT2 was extracted/installed)

 If none of these locations are found, OpenRCT2 will ask you to manually specify the directory.
-Alternatively after running OpenRCT2 for the first time, you can edit config.ini in the OpenRCT2 sub directory of your documents folder to set the RCT2 install path.
+Alternatively after running OpenRCT2 for the first time, you can edit openrct2.cfg in the OpenRCT2 sub directory of your documents folder to set the RCT2 install path.

-OpenRCT2 supports setting a DPI scale in increments of .25.
-To set it, open the Options menu.
+If you are running Windows and have set a DPI scale, OpenRCT2 might look blury.
+This is because OpenRCT2 currently uses the original RollerCoaster Tycoon 2 binary as a application host.
+However you can manually configure this binary to not be scaled.
+This will make the game more crisp, but may result in the interface being too small to see clearly and less ergonomic to use.
+To stop DPI scaling, right click the binary itself (openrct2.exe) in the install directory or the OpenRCT2 shortcut either in your start menu or on your desktop and then select properties.
+Select the compatibility tab, check "Disable display scaling on high DPI settings" and then click OK.

 If you wish to use Steam Overlay or capture game for video recording or streaming, you might have to enable hardware display in the options window.
 This will still render the graphics on the CPU but the pixel data will be displayed using either DirectX or OpenGL.
-This may also enable vertical synchronisation if supported by your graphics card and you have enabled "Uncap FPS".
+This might slow down the game but can also make the game look smoother.

 5.0) Development
 ---- -----------